 We also look at the Fastest Growing Industries in our region to identify potential skill gaps.
-The top 5 fastest growing industries by volume change from 2020-2030 are expected to be Individual & Family Services, Restaurants & Other Eating Places, General Merchandise Stores, Local Govt, Except Education & Hospitals, and Civic & Social Organizations.
-The top 5 fastest growing industries by percent change are Drinking Places (Alcoholic Beverages), Individual & Family Services, Other Amusement & Recreation Industries, Civic & Social Organizations, and Residential Building and Building Construction.
+The top 5 fastest growing industries by volume change from 2018-2028 are expected to be Self-Employed Workers, Individual and Family Services, Restaurants and Other Eating Places, Home Health Care Services and Community Care Facilities for the Elderly.
+The top 5 fastest growing industries by percent change are Home Health Care Services, Oil and Gas Extraction, Community Care Facilities for the Elderly, Individual and Family Services and Office of Other Health Practitioners.
 Attachment 4 Figure 12 contains additional fast growing industries.
 When considering these industries as the fastest growing and comparing the training programs in our region that prepare individuals for occupations in these industries we can identify the gaps.